Fundamental diagram of urban rail transit considering train-passenger interaction: Fundamental Diagram of Rail Transit System

-The FD has the following features that can be derived analytically from Eq.~\eqref{fdeq}.
-Note that they can easily be found in the numerical example in Fig.~\ref{fdexample}.
+The FD has the following theoretical features which are analytically derived from Eq.~\eqref{fdeq}.
+They can easily be found in the numerical example in Fig.~\ref{fdexample}.

-The FD can be interpreted as a function that determines train-flow $q$ and mean-speed $\bar{v}=q/k$ under a given train-density $k$ (i.e., supply) and passenger-flow $q_p$ (i.e., demand) for the given technical parameters of the transit system (i.e., $\mu_p, g_b, v_f, \tau, \delta, l$).
-Although the FD equation \eqref{fdeq} looks complicated, it represents a simple relation: namely, a piecewise linear (i.e., triangular) relation between $q$ and $k$ under fixed $q_p$.

-As mentioned, the traffic state of a transit system can be categorized into three regimes (free-flowing, critical, and congested), as in the standard traffic flow theory.
+As mentioned, the traffic state of a transit system is categorized into three regimes (free-flowing, critical, and congested), as in the standard traffic flow theory.
 Therefore, there is a critical train-density $k^*(q_p)$ for any given $q_p$.
 Train traffic is in the free-flowing regime if $k < k^*(q_p)$, in the critical regime if $k = k^*(q_p)$, or in the congested regime otherwise.
-The congested regime can be considered as inefficient compared with the free-flowing regime, because the congested regime takes more time to transport the same amount of passengers.
-The critical regime is the most efficient in terms of travel time (i.e., $1/\bar{v}$, $1/\bar{v}_p$) as well as passenger-crowding (i.e., number of passengers per train, $q_p/q$).
-However, the critical regime requires more trains (i.e., higher train- density) than the free-flowing regime; therefore, it may not be the most efficient if the operation cost is taken into account.
+The congested regime can be considered as inefficient compared with the free-flowing regime, because the congested regime takes more time to transport the same volume of passengers.
+The critical regime is the most efficient in the sense that its travel time (i.e., $1/\bar{v}$, $1/\bar{v}_p$) and in-vehicle crowding (i.e., number of passengers per train, $q_p/q$) are minimum under a given passenger demand.
+However, the critical regime requires more trains (i.e., higher train-density) than the free-flowing regime; therefore, it may not be the most efficient if the operation cost is taken into account.

 Even in the critical regime, the mean speed $\bar{v}$ is inversely proportional to passenger demand $q_p$.
 This means that travel time increases as passenger demand increases.
 In addition, the size of the feasible area of $(q,k)$ narrows as $q_p$ increases.
 Thus, the operational flexibility of the transit system declines as the passenger demand increases.